 Northwest Library, opened in 1996, is a cooperative project of the Columbus Metropolitan Library and Worthington Libraries.
 Managed by Worthington Libraries, it has the distinction of being one of only two libraries in the nation that is jointly operated by two separate library systems.

-Patrons of Worthington Libraries have access to more than 3 million items through a materials-sharing consortium that includes Columbus Metropolitan Library and Southwest Public Libraries.
+Patrons of Worthington Libraries have access to more than 4 million items through the Central Library Consortium, a partnership of 14 central Ohio libraries.

 The Library staff, which includes a high percentage of those with an MLS, works to maintain a healthy and varied collection, which includes foreign language materials, e-books, digital audiobooks and electronic resources.